 Jump to contentJump to search

-Pregnancy is a very exciting time in which the anticipation of the birth is constantly growing.
+Pregnancy is a very exciting time in which the joyful anticipation of the upcoming birth is constantly growing.
 However, it is sometimes also a time of anxiety and stress.
 Especially in early pregnancy, anxiety and worry can accompany women.
 The effects of stress during pregnancy on the expectant mother, the birth and the (unborn) child have become increasingly recognised in recent years.

 If you take part, you will be asked to fill in a few questionnaires about your current stress experience in the prenatal waiting room.
 This should take about 10 minutes to complete.
-You will also have an extra tube of blood taken when your blood sample is routinely taken as part of your first semester screening.
+You will also have an extra tube of blood taken when your blood sample is routinely taken as part of your first trimester screening.
 There will be no study-related puncture site.

 If you will be attending a prenatal screening appointment at the University Women's Hospital Düsseldorf and are interested in taking part in the study, please contact us (nora.schaal@hhu.de).